 Master’s Program in Aesthetics and Politics

-Each academic year, the program is hosting a visiting scholar and/or practicing artist to teach one MA/MFA-only course, either in the Fall or in the Spring semester.
+Each academic year, the MA program is hosting a scholar or artist to teach one graduate seminar, either in the Fall or in the Spring semester.

 About the Position